cybaer/derMehrschritt/README.md

-# Sequencer based on M-185
+# Eurorack Sequencer based on M-185